St. Petersburg Workers Compensation Lawyers

 If you were injured on the job and you feel as though you are not being treated fairly by your employer or the insurance company when it comes to compensation, you should get a skilled worker’s compensation attorney involved.

 The attorneys at The Lopez Law Group will help you stand up for your rights and make sure you get the compensation you deserve.
 Our team of attorneys can step in on your behalf if you feel your benefits were wrongly denied.
 Call us at (727) 933-0015 for a fair and honest assessment of your case.
-The initial consultation is always free, and we strive to make sure we have answered any questions you might have about your case.
+We strive to make sure we have answered any questions you might have about your case during our initial consultation.

 Our attorneys are standing ready to assist you.
 When you sustain an injury on the job, you have a right to expect your employer to take care of you in your time of need.
 It can be a devastating blow when they refuse to do the right thing.